puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hiera.md

 your Cowsay as a Service application.
 Your basic tier offers only basic cowsay API features, while your your premium level customers get the added database features.
-The hot new startup Beauvine is paying for the basic service, while their competitor, the more established Auroch has opts for your premium service.
+The hot new startup Beauvine is paying for the basic service, while their competitor, the more established Auroch has opted for your premium service.
 Auroch also insists that you set up also set up a custom one-off instance of the application using cowsay's dragon character as the default.